Edgeworth David

-Sir Tannatt William Edgeworth David KBE CMG DSO FRS (28 January 1858 – 28 August 1934) was a Welsh Australian geologist and Antarctic explorer.
-A household name in his lifetime, David's most significant achievements were discovering the major Hunter Valley coalfield in New South Wales and leading the first expedition to reach the South Magnetic Pole.
-He also served with distinction in World War I.
+Sir Tannatt William Edgeworth David KBE CMG DSO FRS (28 January 1858 – 28 August 1934) was a Welsh Australian geologist, Antarctic explorer, and military veteran.
+He was knighted for his role in World War 1.

+A household name in his lifetime, David's most significant achievements were discovering the major Hunter Valley coalfield in New South Wales, leading the first expedition to reach the South Magnetic Pole, and serving in the Tunnelling Corps during the war.

-Early life
+Early life and education

-David was born on 28 January 1858, in St. Fagans near Cardiff, Wales, the eldest son of the Rev. William David, a fellow of Jesus College, Oxford, a classical scholar and naturalist and his wife Margaret Harriette (née Thomson).
+Tannatt William Edgeworth David was born on 28 January 1858, in St Fagans near Cardiff, Wales, the eldest son of the Rev. William David, a fellow of Jesus College, Oxford, a classical scholar and naturalist, and his wife Margaret Harriette (née Thomson).
 His mother's cousin, William A. E. Ussher of the Geological Survey, first interested David in what was to be his life work.

 At the age of 12, David went to Magdalen College School, Oxford in 1870.
-In 1876 he gained a classical scholarship to New College, Oxford.
+In 1876, he gained a classical scholarship to New College, Oxford.
 While there he was lectured by the famous John Ruskin and William Spooner.
 In 1878 he suffered a health breakdown and travelled to Canada and Australia to recuperate.
 Returning to Oxford, he attended lectures on geology by Sir Joseph Prestwich which stimulated his interest in the subject.
 After graduating as a Bachelor of Arts without honours in 1880, he spent the following two years in field study of the geology of Wales.

-In November 1881 he read his first paper, Evidences of Glacial Action in the Neighbourhood of Cardiff before the Cardiff Naturalists' Society.
-In the following year he briefly studied at the Royal School of Mines, London, under Professor J.W.
-Judd before accepting the position of Assistant Geological Surveyor to the Government of New South Wales, Australia.
+In November 1881 he read his first paper, "Evidences of Glacial Action in the Neighbourhood of Cardiff" before the Cardiff Naturalists' Society.
+In the following year he briefly studied at the Royal School of Mines, London, under John Wesley Judd.